Team Building Activities & Games for Work:

 44. Make an office documentary (The Office style)

 Humor is a universal “team bonding agent.”
 Making a funny office documentary celebrates all the glorious inside jokes only people in your office will understand, and it also provides a golden opportunity to make some new jokes.
 Experts say humor has several potent qualities that improve working relationships; it builds trust, releases stress, and makes everyone feel more comfortable around each other.
 That combination makes collaborative teams.
 Plus, making an office documentary, especially a good one, is hard work.
 It requires tons of logistical planning, shared leadership, initiative, and of course—teamwork—to pull it off.
-Why we love it: Making an office documentary provides team building for years.
-Teams grow stronger as they make the documentary, and they continue to bond as they watch their creation again and again, remembering inside jokes and reliving all that fantastic, priceless laughter.

 45. Scavenger hunt